w3labkr/guidelines/docs/version-control-systems/git/git-hooks/commitlint.md

 Common types according to [commitlint-config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional){:target="_blank"} can be:

-- build
+- build: Builds - Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- chore
+- chore: Chores - Other changes that don't modify src or test files
-- ci
+- ci: Continuous Integrations - Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- docs
+- docs: Documentation - Documentation only changes
-- feat
+- feat: Features - A new feature
-- fix
+- fix: Bug Fixes - A bug fix
-- perf
+- perf: Performance Improvements - A code change that improves performance
-- refactor
+- refactor: Code Refactoring - A code change that neither fixes a bug nor adds a feature
-- revert
+- revert: Reverts - Reverts a previous commit
-- style
+- style: Styles - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- test
+- test: Tests - Adding missing tests or correcting existing tests

 ## Integration with husky